The Intelligence Men: Production

 Filming started October 1964 and took place at Pinewood.

 It was the last of several collaborations between producer Hugh Stewart and Asher.
 Stewart says this was because he fired Asher's brother Jack, the cameraman, who Stewart thought was too slow.

+Release

+The film opened at the Odeon Leicester Square in London on 25 March 1965.

 Reception

 Critical

 The Monthly Film Bulletin wrote: "This exceptionally unfunny comedy makes it very hard to understand what, on any level, has contributed to the popularity of Morecambe and Wise.
 A formal dinner party scene, not by any means devoid of farcical possibilities, is so appallingly mishandled by the director that it emerges as an almost classic example of how not to amuse while apparently trying."

 Kine Weekly wrote: "It's a funny film, Very good comedy attraction for all classes."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "Eric Morecambe and Ernie Wise found the transition from TV celebrities to film stars a difficult one to make.
 They were not helped by the fact that, for their big-screen debut, Sid Green and Dick Hills (scriptwriters of their ITV series at the time) failed to marry the familiar Eric and Ernie characteristics that kept audiences in stitches week after week with the demands of what is, in all honesty, a fitfully entertaining spy spoof."

 Critic Leslie Halliwell awarded the film no stars, describing it as an "inept and rather embarrassing big-screen debut for two excellent television comedians".